dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 * The first diseased case has one latent NL mark rated 1.5117812.
 * The remaining diseased case have no latent NL marks.

-The simulated z-samples are shown in Table \@ref(tab:froc-meanings-table-non-diseased) for non-diseased and in Table \@ref(tab:froc-meanings-table-diseased) for diseased cases.
+## Summary tables of ratings
+Table \@ref(tab:froc-meanings-table-non-diseased) shows the layout of mark-rating pairs on *non-diseased* cases, illustrating FP ratings, corresponding to the green circles in Fig. \@ref(fig:froc-meanings-linear-plot-afroc-wafroc).
+[UM denotes an unmarked location and blank cells denote unrealized z-samples.]

+* Because non-diseased cases have no lesions, all z-samples listed in this table are for NLs.
-* In Table \@ref(tab:froc-meanings-table-non-diseased) the first column lists the case numbers for non-diseased cases.
+* The first column lists the case numbers.
 * The column labeled $k_t t l_s s$ lists the case-location indexing subscripts.
-* The column labeled $z_{k_t t l_s s}$ lists the corresponding z-samples when realized and otherwise `NA`s are listed.
+* The column labeled $z_{k_t t l_s s}$ lists the corresponding z-samples, when realized, and otherwise the cells are blank.
 * The column labeled $FP_{k_t t}$ lists the FP rating for each non-diseased case, which is the highest of all realized z-samples on the case or $-\infty$ if none are realized.
-* Because non-diseased cases have no lesions, all z-samples listed in Table \@ref(tab:froc-meanings-table-non-diseased) are NLs.

-Table \@ref(tab:froc-meanings-table-diseased) corresponds to diseased cases, where each case can generate NLs and LLs.

-* The second column lists the number of lesions present.
-* Columns 3 and 4 illustrate NL indexing and z-samples.
-* Columns 5 and 6 illustrate LL indexing and z-samples.
-* Columns 7 lists the lesion weights.
-* Column 8 illustrates the conversion of the NL and LL z-samples to TP z-samples.

-The last column of Table \@ref(tab:froc-meanings-table-non-diseased) and Table \@ref(tab:froc-meanings-table-diseased) show the correspondences, using labels **A** - **H**, of the z-samples to the operating points shown in Fig. \@ref(fig:froc-meanings-linear-plot-afroc-wafroc) and Fig. \@ref(fig:froc-meanings-afroc-wafroc).
-Unrealized z-samples, if any, are indicated by an asterisk.
+* Column 5: the labels **A** - **H** correspond to the operating points shown in Fig. \@ref(fig:froc-meanings-linear-plot-afroc-wafroc) and Fig. \@ref(fig:froc-meanings-afroc-wafroc).

-Table \@ref(tab:froc-meanings-table-non-diseased): Layout of mark-rating pairs on **non-diseased** cases, illustrating calculation of NL and FP ratings and corresponding to green circles in Fig. \@ref(fig:froc-meanings-linear-plot-afroc-wafroc).
-The first column is the case number.
-The second column has the location of NLs and the third column the corresponding ratings.
-The fourth column has the FP ratings.
-The last column labels correspond to those shown in Fig. \@ref(fig:froc-meanings-afroc-wafroc).
-UM = unmarked location.

 <table>
 <caption>(\#tab:froc-meanings-table-non-diseased)Layout of mark-rating  pairs on non-diseased cases; UM denotes an unmarked non-diseased case.</caption>